 - Tools to grow your podcast.

-- Excellent hosting support.
+- Excellent support.

-In this guide, we have outlined the 15 best podcast hosting sites for you based on your interest and need.
+In this guide, we have outlined the 15 best podcast hosting platforms for you based on your interest and need.
 The list sums up some of the free podcast hosting sites as well as the paid ones and also explores the self-hosting option for your podcast.

-Top 15 Podcast Hosting Options for You
+15 Best Podcast Hosting Services For You

-Best Free Podcast Hosting Sites
+Best Podcast Hosting Sites (Free and Freemium)

 One of the most well-known names in the world of podcasting, PodBean offers packages for everyone – whether you are a beginner or a seasoned podcaster.
-The Basic plan offers free storage of any number of podcasts up to 5 hours in total length, along with a 100 GB monthly bandwidth limit.
+The Basic plan offers free upload of any number of podcasts up to 5 hours in total length, along with a 100 GB monthly bandwidth limit.

 As is expected from any podcast host, you get an RSS feed for your podcast and support for iTunes is built in.
 PodBean free hosting also offers you the option to have a website dedicated to your podcast.
 The free plan has limitations on the customization options, and you can only use the free themes for the podcast website.